shrikeinfosec/Script-Hub/README.md

 [**apkrip**](/Cybersecurity/Red%20Team/Bash/apkrip/): Script to decompile and analyse APK files.

+### CyberSecurity - OSINT
-[**social_extractor**](/Cybersecurity/Red%20Team/Python/social_extractor/): Handy script to extract social media links from other webpages.
+[**social_extractor**](/Cybersecurity/OSINT/Python/social_extractor/): Handy script to extract social media links from other webpages.
 Tries to avoid duplicates where possible and filter the results.